Home Car Shopping Best Toyota Sequoia Years to Buy Used

 2017: No significant changes.

-2016: A blind-spot monitor and 2-position driver’s seat memory join the Limited trim’s optional equipment list.
+2016: A blind spot monitor and two-position driver’s seat memory join the Limited trim’s optional equipment list.

 2015: No significant changes.